Iowa – Ethics including IA Laws and Rules for Professional Engineers: 4 PDH

 You will be able to immediately print a certificate of completion after passing a 25 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
 This course satisfies 3 professional development hours (PDH) of continuing education.

-Preview Course: Basic Electrical
+Preview Course: Thermodynamics

 This course teaches the following specific knowledge and skills: